stevenchen3/kafka-proxy/README.md

 Inspired by [Confluent REST Proxy](https://github.com/confluentinc/kafka-rest) and [Kafka-Pixy](https://github.com/mailgun/kafka-pixy).
-Give it a try to implement a simple REST/gRPC proxy built atop Akka HTTP for Apache Kafka using Scala.
+Give it a try to implement a simple REST/gRPC proxy built atop Akka HTTP for Apache Kafka using Scala and carry out some benchmarks.
+The codes are for quick prototyping purpose, and have not yet been covered by unit tests.

 ## Installing `grpc-java` plugin from source